Who are we?

-The ICCAL Lab is a research and academic cooperation initiative developed within the Ius Constitutionale Commune en América Latina (ICCAL) project at the Max Planck Institute for Comparative Public Law and International Law.
-Its purpose is to strengthen democratic resilience through the study of comparative constitutional law between Europe and Latin America.
+The ICCAL Lab is a research space that promotes new approaches to transregional legal comparison between Europe and Latin America.
+It builds on the tradition of the Ius Constitutionale Commune en América Latina (ICCAL) project at the Max Planck Institute for Comparative Public Law and International Law.
+Its objective is to study democratic resilience from the perspective of comparative constitutional law and to analyze how constitutional systems can resist, adapt, recover, and transform in the face of crises and threats.

 Formation of the Lab